An Outstanding Living & Learning Environment

 3. Make it easy - While you're online, you can choose to have your pledge payments charged automatically to your credit card.
 Make your gift and earn points on your favorite card!

-4. Double or even triple the impact of your gift – You can leverage the impact of your gift if your company offers a matching gift program (many programs also match gifts from retirees).
+4. Double or even triple the impact of your gift – You can leverage the impact of your gift if your company offers a matching gift program.
 It’s a simple process that can make a big difference, and increase your reunion gift credit.

 5. A special naming opportunity – You can create an endowed fund in honor of the family name to support anything from student scholarships to professorships.
 And you can build your endowment with tax-deductible gifts over time.
 You might also name a room, lab, office or other space on campus.